nypeach/garden_journal/chatgpt/master_garden_ai_guide.md

 _comma at the end of each attribute for perfect copy paste_

 **For Daily Journal Entry:**
-Always output as complete object with opening/closing braces (user appends to journal array).
+Always output as complete object with opening/closing braces, presented immediately after assessment with no confirmation needed.